IHE/QRPH.CCG/input/pagecontent/CCG_v1_actor.md

 support IPS-related transaction processing behaviors described in the ITI Sharing IPS (sIPS) Profile[^10].

-### Implications of Digital Health Solutions composed of Multiple Grouped Actors
+### Implications of Digital Health Solutions Composed of Multiple Grouped Actors

 As noted in the *Actors, Transactions, and Content Modules* section, a *single* digital health solution may choose to incorporate the